 Summertime means so many things, including spending time in the garden and the wicked sunburns that sometimes accompany it.
 For beans, sunburns aren’t a normal part of summer, so if your bean patch suddenly looks a lot like your sun-exposed arms, you may have cause for concern.
 Cercospora leaf spot of bean plants can present in a few different ways, but however it comes, it can spell trouble for you and your crop.

 Cercospora Leaf Spot in Beans

-As the mercury rises, garden diseases become increasingly larger problems.
+As mercury rises, garden diseases become increasingly larger problems.
 Leaf spot on beans isn’t new, but it certainly can be frustrating to discover that your plants are suddenly infected.
-When temperatures exceed 75 degrees Fahrenheit (23 degrees C.) and the conditions are humid, it’s important to keep your eyes peeled for problems in the garden.
+When temperatures exceed 75 degrees F. (23 C.) and the conditions are humid, it’s important to keep your eyes peeled for problems in the garden.

 As leaf spot in beans spreads to pods, the same lesions and discoloration will follow.
 Pods typically take on a deep purple color.
-If you open the seed pod, you’ll see that the seeds themselves are afflicted with a various amount of purple discoloration on their surfaces.
+If you open the seed pod, you’ll see that the seeds themselves are afflicted with various amounts of purple discoloration on their surfaces.

 Bean Leaf Spot Treatment